warrior-ride-buddies/warrior-ride-buddies.github.io/index.md

 Ask if the user has any questions, comments, or concerns about the project.

 Thank them for their participation and end test.

+##Community Feedback

+After milestone 2 we collected feedback from the community to see what they thought about our site and how we improve user experience.
+Here's some of the suggestions people had to say about our site:
+* The "Find your buddy" header on the main page looks like a button which is misleading.
+* Have some way to indicate that a new message was sent.
+* Having to input latitude and longitude is unnecessary.
+* edit/remove the footer.
+* Have a way to view the profile of the person you're messaging from the main page instead of having to click around the site.
+* Overall functionality and look was great.

 ## Contact Us
 Here are the developers of this application.
 If you want to get in contact with them, here are their professional portfolios: